 - a summary of the complaint;

 - an acknowledgement of any errors that may have been made;

 - a confirmation that you accept/uphold the complaint, with details regarding any proposed compensation or action to resolve the complaint, and explanation of why and how you came to that decision; or

 - a confirmation that you do not accept/uphold the complaint, with details explaining your reasons;

 - a notification to the customer that they have the right to refer their complaint to CIFO providing our contact details and a warning of the six-month time limit to do so from the date of your final response.

 We will check whether the customer’s complaint falls within our statutory mandate and, if so, ask you for your file information to enable our office to review the complaint.
-One of our case handlers will review the information provided and reach a conclusion based on what they think is fair and reasonable in the specific circumstances of the complaint.
+One of our adjudicators will review the information provided and reach a conclusion based on what they think is fair and reasonable in the specific circumstances of the complaint.